 We use appropriate security measures when destroying personal information, including shredding paper records and permanently deleting electronic records.

-We retain personal information only as long as is reasonable to fulfil the purposes for which the information was collected or for legal or business purposes.
+We retain personal information only as long as is reasonable to fulfill the purposes for which the information was collected or for legal or business purposes.

 Access to Records Containing Personal Information